alfianandinugraha/simple-mock-api/README.md

 1. Build your own scheme
 2. Generate random json with your scheme on json-generator (https://www.json-generator.com/)
 3. Copy all result to **root.json**

+## How About Authorization ?
+Because json-server running on express, you can easily add middleware.
+For authorization you don't need JWT, for example I create middleware to check if request header has Authorization header or not.
+You can learn more about middleware in https://expressjs.com/en/guide/using-middleware.html